Pollution of Lake Karachay: Causes

 The pollution of Lake Karachay is connected to the disposal of nuclear materials from Mayak.
 Among workers, cancer mortality remains an issue.
-By one estimate, the river contains 120 million curies of radioactive waste.
+By one estimate, the Techa river contains 120 million curies of radioactive waste.

 Prevalence of pollution

 Nuclear waste, either from civilian or military nuclear projects, remains a serious threat to the environment of Russia.
 Reports suggest that there are few or no road signs warning about the polluted areas surrounding Lake Karachay.
+This is exacerbated by historically poor responses to high-level nuclear accidents.